 Some dog-friendly hotels around Germany that I recommend:

-Arcona Living München (Munich) – A few kilometres from the centre of Munich, this 4-star hotel is modern and comes with amenities including a fitness room, sauna, free laundry room and restaurant.
-We stayed a week to recharge over the new year period (and get in some workouts despite the snow falling outside!)
+A few kilometres from the centre of Munich, this 4-star hotel is modern and comes with amenities including a fitness room, sauna, free laundry room and restaurant.
+We stayed a week to recharge over the New Year period (and got in some workouts despite the snow falling outside!)
 I recommend asking for a room with a kitchenette (including a coffee machine).

-25 Hours Berlin – It was a bit pricey the weekend that we were staying in Berlin, but I’ve heard great things about multiple branches of this fit and funky hotel chain, including that it warmly welcomes canine guests.
+It was a bit pricey the weekend that we were staying in Berlin, but I’ve heard great things about multiple branches of this hip hotel chain, including that it warmly welcomes canine guests.

-Mövenpick Hotel (Hamburg) – This unique hotel is situated in the middle of Schanzenpark, making it so easy to walk your dog morning or afternoon (or both!)
+This unique hotel is situated in the middle of Schanzenpark, making it so easy to walk your dog morning or afternoon (or both!)
 That park is also popular with other local dog owners, so your dog will have plenty of opportunities for play.
-Read more about the Mövenpick Hotel in Hamburg.

 Dog-Friendly Sightseeing in Germany